Food Preparation and Nutrition

 Welcome to the Food Department

 As part of their work with food, pupils should be taught how to cook and apply the principles of nutrition and healthy eating.
 Instilling a love of cooking in pupils will also open a door to one of the great expressions of human creativity.
 Learning how to cook is a crucial life skill that enables pupils to feed themselves and others affordably and well, now and in later life.
+Food is taught throughout the year, with students having 1 hour of lesson time a fortnight in KS3.

 Key stage 4

-In studying food preparation and nutrition, students must:
+In studying hospitality and catering, students must:

 - demonstrate effective and safe cooking skills by planning, preparing and cooking using a variety of food commodities, cooking techniques and equipment